graduateclimateconference/graduateclimateconference.github.io/logistics.md

 Participants who are driving to the conference should proceed directly to the MBL Swope Center for conference registration.
 You can enter 7 MBL Street, Woods Hole MA 02543 on the GPS.
 Please plan to arrive no later than 5:00 pm on Thursday, November 7.
 MBL parking permits must be requested upon registration.

 We will be using Boston Corporate Coach buses: MIT pickup/drop-off outside the Visual Arts Center (20 Ames St, Cambridge, MA 02142).
-Schedule Updated as of 10/12/2023.
+Logan Airport pickup/drop-off will be at the "charter buses" pick-up zone for each terminal.
+This is typically outside of the baggage claim area.
+For example, it's to the left at terminal B and the right at terminal E. Schedule Updated as of 10/13/2023.

 THURSDAY, NOVEMBER 2:
 ONE MORNING BUS (Capacity, 55)